bmurrtech/0-100-days-cloud-engineer/README.md

 - Now it is time to set the CPU usage for this VM.
 Set the number of CPUs you want to set apart for this VM and hit next.
 - Now set the memory in MiB.

-> Note: GB is to MiB *not* a 1:1 raitio like GB is to MB.
+> Note: GB is to MiB *not* a 1:1 ratio like GB is to MB.
 Use [this conversion calculator for reference](https://mbtogb.com/128-gb-to-mb)

 > Note: You can always edit the disk space, core, and memory allocations later.